 We figured brand identity would be similar in importance and connectivity to all the other marketing content we’ve created.
 But the fact brand identity is what’s come out as the most connected business topic (and we have a lot of topics) is significant.

 Brand identity - The DNA that defines your business

-While this post isn’t about blowing our own trumpet, there’s a few things that the brand identity process and in particular the process of getting to your brand essence brought to mind, that we wanted to share with others who might be re-evaluating their own brand identity at the moment.
+While this post isn’t about blowing our own trumpet, there’s a few things the brand identity process and in particular getting to your brand essence brought to mind, that we’d like to share.

 Brand essence - 5 key criteria

-And yet, it is probably the toughest part of building your brand.
+And yet, it’s probably the toughest part of building your brand.
 Because it needs to be short, memorable, meaningful, distinctive and also unite and bring people together at the same time.
 That’s quite a chunky old challenge for mere words.

 Let’s pick those apart a little.